Ben2104/pickleball-bot/README.md

 # 🏓 Pickleball Reservation Bot

-A Chrome Extension that automates the court booking process at iPickle Cerritos.
+An automation bot that automates the court booking process at iPickle Cerritos.
 Designed to handle the high demand and fast-paced reservation system by automatically booking courts as soon as they become available — **7 days in advance at 7:00 AM**.

 ## 🚀 Motivation